What is Transitional Kindergarten (TK)?

 Julie Salvatierra at Silver Strand Elementary, 619-522-8934, ex.
 4097

-All children who will have their 5th birthday between September 2-December 2, 2016 (inclusive) must be admitted to Coronado Unified School District’s Transitional Kindergarten for the 2016-17 school year.
+All children who will have their 5th birthday between September 2-December 2, 2017 (inclusive) must be admitted to Coronado Unified School District’s Transitional Kindergarten for the 2017-18 school year.
 This new grade began in the state of California in fall 2012, and provides a two-year kindergarten experience that will use a modified kindergarten curriculum that is age and developmentally appropriate and prepare students for the traditional kindergarten curriculum.
-This is based on a recent CA law which phased back the admission date for traditional kindergarten and provides a two-year transitional kindergarten experience for the youngest five year olds.
+This is based on a recent CA law which phased back the admission date for traditional kindergarten and provides a two-year transitional kindergarten experience for the youngest five-year-olds.
 September 1 is now and for all subsequent years the cutoff date for students to enroll in kindergarten.

 3. Are Transitional Kindergarten programs offered at Silver Strand and Village (ECDC) Elementary Schools?
 What is the TK program like?